jer-k/jekyll-now/_posts/2019-10-16-github-action-rspec-simplecov.md

 What a wonderful day that was!
 I've been playing around with Actions ever since and one of my new projects, a Ruby Gem, didn't have any form of CI as of this morning.
 I set out to create an Action that would run the tests for the gem and produce coverage results via [SimpleCov](https://github.com/colszowka/simplecov).
 While it's nothing too extravagant, there was a small nuance that I had to resolve and I decided I wanted to share that info.

-Let's start off with some changes to `SimpleCov`.
+Let's start off with some changes to the `SimpleCov` configuration.

 ```ruby
 if ENV.fetch('COVERAGE', false)